ARKseal/crawlingathome-fileserver/README.md

 # crawlingathome-fileserver
-A server used for storing CPU workers' uploads, ready for GPU workers to fill.
+A server used for storing CPU workers' uploads, ready for GPU workers to complete.